12.8K Shares

 #8 Being Concerned With Everyone Else’s Issues

-Self-partnering Goal: “I recognise what I see in others is what I need to heal within myself.
-I let go and take my power back into my own body to heal my life.”
+Self-partnering Goal: “I recognize what I see in others is what I need to heal within myself.
+I let go and take my power back into my body to heal my life.”

 #9 Not Being Present

 Self-partnering Goal: “What I fear about others is what I need to heal in myself.
-I connect inwards in order to heal, knowing my divinity and True Self connect gloriously to Life and others.”
+I connect inwards to heal, knowing my divinity and True Self connect gloriously to Life and others.”

 #10 Humour, Sarcasm, Putting Up a Front

 Self-partnering Goal: “I release the need to hide.
-By connecting with loving and healing myself, I can share my true radiance with others and life.
+I can share my true radiance with others and life by connecting with loving and healing myself.
 It is safe to be me.”

-I hope this article has helped you recognise where your blocks may be in regard to coming home to yourself and self-partnering.
+I hope this article has helped you recognize your blocks to coming home to yourself and self-partnering.

-This is how we become conscious and generate a life that is not just worth living – one which grants incredible purpose, joy, love and meaning.
+This is how we become conscious and generate a life that is not just worth living but one that grants incredible purpose, joy, love, and meaning.

-This can only occur when we realise life is not happening to us, it is happening through us.
+This can only occur when we realize life is not happening to us but through us.

-In my Free Webinar I do a deep self-partnering exercise to help people connect to their Inner Being.
-For many people who experience my Webinar, this is the first time they have deliberately gone to their Inner Being with love, devotion and acceptance.
+In my Free Webinar, I use a deep self-partnering exercise to help people connect to their Inner Being.
+Many who experienced my webinar said this is the first time they have deliberately gone to their inner being with love, devotion, and acceptance.

-You can sign up for the Free Webinar here
+You can watch the recording of the Free Webinar here

 This is what some people reported after this experience.

-“The emotion was incredible, overwhelming in fact.
+“The emotion was incredible, overwhelming, in fact.
 But not in a bad way.
-I felt this amazing opening in my heart, and a deep desire to be with myself and love me.
-I now realised how rejecting myself has created so much pain in my life.”
+I felt this amazing opening in my heart and a deep desire to be with myself and love me.
+I now realize how rejecting myself has created so much pain in my life.”

 ~ C.K.
 USA

 “My therapist has been trying for years to get me to feel and connect with myself.
-In your Webinar Melanie it happened, finally.
-I am thrilled beyond words, because this is exactly the key that was missing.
+In your Webinar, Melanie, it happened, finally.
+I am thrilled beyond words because this is the key that was missing.
 I can’t thank you enough.”

 ~Sue.
 Montreal

-“I can’t thank you enough for what I got out of the Webinar.
-I held myself for the first time and I knew, like I knew, that THIS is the love I have always been searching for and trying to get from others.
+“I can’t thank you enough for what I got from the Webinar.
+I held myself for the first time and knew like I knew, that THIS is the love I have always been searching for and trying to get from others.
 Now I have incredible faith that I can work on myself to create the most authentic relationship in my life, one I KNOW will create a healthy one with others.”

 ~Dean G. Australia